-Matera, a stunning city in Italy’s Basilicata region, is rich with history, cave hotels and authentic Italian food.
+Matera, a stunning city in Basilicata Italy, is rich with history, cave hotels and tasty Italian food.
 The time to visit Matera is now.

 We entered Matera in search of our hotel after a long day of travel.
 At first glance, Matera looked like any small Italian town with churches, small boutiques and a strolling array of citizens enjoying the nightly passeggiata.